PrivacyHawk Logo

 1 - Cookies and Trackers

 Cookies are small pieces of data stored on your device by websites you visit.
 They help websites remember information about you, such as your login details or preferences.
 However, cookies are also used to track your online activities.
-There are different types of trackers, including third-party trackers, which collect data across multiple sites to build a comprehensive profile of your online behavior.
+There are different types of trackers, including third-party trackers, which collect data across multiple sites to build a comprehensive profile of your online behaviour.

 2 - Social Media and Apps